Student Spotlight: Karen Rutt

 “Between the ‘old’ COD and ‘new’ COD, it’s like two different colleges,” she said.
 “The instructors were always top notch, but now there’s the restaurant, technology building, health and science center, homeland security, and immaculately landscaped grounds.
 These educational buildings represent real-life working situations.”

-While at COD, Rutt joined Phi Theta Kappa and volunteered for such events as food drives and Rockin’ for the Troops.
-Having finished her Associate in Science degree and graduated with high honors, she has transferred to Elmhurst College, where she is pursuing a bachelor’s in exercise science and a minor in psychology.
-She is also enrolled in the honors program and has made the Dean’s List for two semesters.
+At COD, Rutt joined Phi Theta Kappa and volunteered for such events as food drives and Rockin’ for the Troops.
+Having finished her Associate in Science degree and earning high honors, she transferred to Elmhurst College and graduated magna cum laude with a bachelor’s degree in exercise science.
+While at Elmhurst, she was enrolled in the honors program, made the Dean’s List and was inducted into the Alpha Sigma Lambda National Honor Society.

-“With your gift, you have built a stable and well-crafted foundation for thousands upon thousands of students,” she said.
-“You have given students faith that you believe in us.
-Your trust has created a better future for each student while strengthening the community as a whole.
+“With your gift, you built a stable and well-crafted foundation for thousands upon thousands of students,” she said.
+“You gave students faith that you believe in us.
+Your trust created a better future for each student while strengthening the community as a whole.
 Benjamin Franklin said, ‘An investment in knowledge pays the best interest.’
 I believe this is true for each individual’s life and society as a whole.
 And for that, I humbly thank you.

 “I had such a great experience at COD.
-The staff, students classes – everything was perfect.
-I already miss it.
-I could not be doing any of this without the support of my family, friends, professors and faculty.
-Without all of their support and caring, I would definitely not be where I am today.”
+The staff, students, classes – everything was perfect.
+Without all of their support and caring, I would definitely not be where I am today.
+I still hold COD dear to my heart!”

 College of DuPage